CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

     3) The WM allows staggering scheduling of new jobs to reduce the load on the underlying scheduler, which is useful when executing large simulations on several thousands of nodes.

-5) **Feedback to the macro model from the micro model**: updating the macro model parameters, periodically (every two hours) collecting the accumulated RAS-lipid radial distribution functions (RDFs) from each CG simulation via data provided by the in situ analysis, gathering these metrics through the filesystem reading the RDFs for each CG simulation, aggregating them through appropriate weighting, and converting to the free-energy functionals needed for the macro model.
+5) **Feedback to the macro model from the micro model**: The WM updates the macro model parameters, periodically (every two hours) collecting the accumulated RAS-lipid radial distribution functions (RDFs) from each CG simulation via data provided by the in situ analysis, gathering these metrics through the filesystem reading the RDFs for each CG simulation, aggregating them through appropriate weighting, and converting them to the free-energy functionals needed for the macro model.

-    1) To be clear, the data collected for generating feedback is from the results of the in situ analysis
+    1) The data collected for generating feedback is from the results of the in situ analysis

     2) MuMMI uses the filesystem for this (as opposed to memory), posing scalability challenges

-    3) Macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates Potential Mean Forces (PMFs) using the Ornstein-Zernike(OZ) and Hypernetted Chain closure(HNC) equations
+    3) The macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates Potential of Mean Force using the Ornstein-Zernike and Hypernetted Chain closure equations

-6) **Checkpointing and restarting**: WM monitors all running jobs for dead jobs due to node failures, file corruption, File System (FS) failures, etc.
+6) **Checkpointing and restarting**: WM monitors all running jobs for dead jobs due to node failures, file corruption, File System failures, and so on.

     1) The WM automatically restarts failed jobs at the last available checkpoint

-    2) The WM duplicates all status files, in case the control data corrupts
+    2) The WM duplicates all status files, in case of corruption in the control data

     3) The WM uses several checkpoint files to save the current state of the simulation in a coordinated manner, which you can use to restore the simulation, potentially with different configurations or even on a different machine